Ahmad-Zaky/folio_okapi_local_environment/README.md

 * TODO: we need to handle a case when module version of mod-authtoken has changed when I try to validate authtoken enabled within function `remove_authtoken_and_permissions_if_enabled_previously()`, and same applies for `mod_permissions`.
 * A useful tip in case some modules fail, you can navigate to that module and manually pull from remote repo the latest changes and rebuild the module.
 * before starting okapi the allocated ports will be freed from the host machine for example if the allocated ports START_PORT=9031 to END_PORT=9199
+* There is a specific case when you change db configs for mod-users while you using mod-authtoken there will be an issue as the login attempt will fails, so modules like mod-authtoken, mod-login, and mod-users should share the same db configs.

 > Modules json keys explained: